Preparedness Notes for Sunday — February 25, 2024

 The Survivalist’s Odds ‘n Sods

 SurvivalBlog presents another edition of The Survivalist’s Odds ‘n Sods.
 This column is a collection of news bits and pieces that are relevant to the modern survivalist and prepper from JWR.
 Our goal is to educate our readers, to help them to recognize emerging threats, and to be better prepared for both disasters and negative societal trends.
 You can’t mitigate a risk if you haven’t first identified a risk.
-In today’s column, we look at police radios switching to encryption.
+In today’s column, a further look at artificial intelligence (AI).

 Continue reading“The Survivalist’s Odds ‘n Sods”